- Game: Forza Horizon 4

 Forza Horizon has taken the fast and furious gaming community all over the globe.
 The biggest fictional racing festival started in Colorado, transitioned to Southern France & Northern Italy, and later made the trek over to Australia.
 Forza Horizon 4 keeps the international theme going by placing its racing series within its own version of the vast United Kingdom.
 With a new locale to explore comes a host of new features and alterations that makes everything just as engaging as it ever was.
 While one of those new mechanics falls a bit short of expectations, the rest of Forza Horizon 4’s garage is brimming with enjoyable road (and dirt) racing challenges.

 If you’ve thrown yourself into the Forza Horizon experience before, then you have a good idea of what to expect here – hundreds of real-world cars to collect, a nice variety of racing circuits to engage in, plenty of wild Showcase events to hop into, and an open-world full of boards to crash & barn finds to discover.
 Thankfully, all of those series traits maintain their high fun factor.
 It’s even more enthralling due to the visually stimulating presence of the UK.
-The addition of ever changing seasons also helps this new hub location stay fresh throughout the remainder of your stay.
+The addition of ever-changing seasons also helps this new hub location stay fresh throughout the remainder of your stay.
 One week, you’ll be driving over a frozen lake with a souped-up monster truck.
 Then the next week, you’ll find yourself racing under clear blue skies in a clean 2006 Audi RS4.
-Seasonal changes positively effects your festival progress and manages to make already beaten tracks feel new again.
+Seasonal changes positively affect your festival progress and manage to make already beaten tracks feel new again.

 While Forza Horizon 4 still gives you the option of racing offline against AI Drivatars, it also provides an even more fulfilling online option.
 Now, online servers are able to host up 72 human players.
-There’s a lot of fun to be had as you link up with fellow daredevils to take on all manner of races and assorted challengers.
+There’s a lot of fun to be had as you link up with fellow daredevils to take on all manner of races and assorted challenges.
 The main hook of hopping online is the new Forzathon Live mode.
 Every now and then, a message prompt will pop up and urge you to participate in an online co-op event.
 Up to 12 players can join up with each other and attempt to complete three separate challenges under a certain amount of time.

 While it may sound cool, Forzathon Live’s execution leaves a lot to be desired.
 Beating a single challenge is done through repetitious actions, such as repeatedly driving off a high location until the distance traveled meter limit is reached.
 Then once a challenge is complete, you and your cavalry of drivers must attempt to complete the next one over and over again until you’re ready for the next and final challenge.
 This online co-op feature would have been better off offering quick challenges to zoom through instead of three overly long and repetitious missions.
 You’ll quickly discover that most of your online fun will come from impromptu competitive races and co-op exploration.
 As for the newly added Team Adventure mode, it clearly offers the best co-op experience of the game.